matloff/TidyverseSkeptic/README.md

 ### Teachability

+* My biggest concern is involves teaching of R.  **Tidy makes it more DIFFICULT for nonprogrammer learners of R to become proficient in the language**.

 * The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
 The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming* (FP).
-The latter is abstract and theoretical, difficult even for CS students, so **Tidy is an unwise approach for nonprogrammer students of R.**
+The latter is abstract and theoretical, **difficult even for CS students**, and thus it is clear **Tidy is an unwise approach for nonprogrammer students of R.**

 *  **Another price of purity is increased complexity and